scrabbletank/farhome-rules/rulesdoc.md

 - **Gale winds:** The winds blow in a direction of your choosing, covering the area of the storm.
 All creatures in the storm except the caster make a Strength save against your spellcasting roll.
 On failure they are pushed back 2 tiles, being knocked prone on a critical.
 Until the start of your next turn moving into the wind takes 3 tiles of movement for every tile moved and ranged attacks made into the wind add 2 terrible dice to the roll.

 - **Downpour:** Torrential rainfall covers the area, extinguishing fires and greatly reducing visibility.
-A creature attempting to see through the rain and mists make a perception check against your spellcasting roll.
+A creature attempting to see through the rain and mists make a perception challenge against your spellcasting roll.
 On failure they cannot see further than 3 tiles.

 - **Thunderstrike:** Call down a thundering bolt at a creature inside the storm.
 Make a spellcasting roll against the creatures Dexterity save.
 On success they take 1/4 in lightning damage.
 All creatures within 2 tiles of the lightning blast make a Stamina save against your spellcasting roll instead.
 On failure they take 0/3 in thunder damage and are staggered.